paritytech/ahm-dryrun/zombie-bite/README.md

 #### How to use a custom `wasm` (polkadot/ah)

-In the case you want to provide a custom wasm (and not build it as part of the flow), you can use this steps to get a new network spawned:
+In the case you want to provide a custom wasm (and not build it as part of the flow), you can use these steps to get a new network spawned:

 - `just build-doppelganger`
 - `just install-zombie-bite`